-- One year ahead business inflation expectation in January 2018, as estimated from the mean probability distribution of unit cost increase, is placed at 3.79%, showing a further increase from 3.52% observed in December 2017 (Chart 1). - Uncertainty of business inflation expectations in January 2018, as captured by the square root of the average variance of the individual mean probability distributions, is estimated to be 2.0% (increased from 1.8% observed in December 2017).
+- One year ahead business inflation expectation in February 2018, as estimated from the mean probability distribution of unit cost increase, is placed at 3.85%, showing a marginal increase from 3.79% observed in January 2018.
+Trajectory of one year ahead business inflation expectation is presented in Chart 1. - Uncertainty of business inflation expectations in February 2018, as captured by the square root of the average variance of the individual mean probability distributions, is estimated to be 1.98% (almost remained same as observed in January 2018).

-Chart 1: Unit costs increase (one year ahead) - mean probability (%) distribution
+Chart 1: One year ahead business inflation expectations (%)

 - Respondents were also asked to project one year ahead headline CPI inflation through an additional question using a probability distribution.
-This question was repeated after the October 2017 round. - Results indicate that businesses in January 2018 expect one year ahead CPI inflation to be 4.17%, with a relatively low standard deviation of 1.2% (Chart 2).
+This question is being repeated now in every alternate month. - Results indicate that businesses in February 2018 expect one year ahead CPI inflation to be 4.1%, with a relatively low standard deviation of 1.0% (Chart 2).

 Companies, mostly in the manufacturing sector, are selected based on certain sampling criteria from the list of companies as available with the Ministry of Corporate Affairs (MCA).
-BIES - January 2018 is the 9th round of the Survey.
-These results are based on the responses of 2005 companies.
+BIES - February 2018 is the 10^{th} round of the Survey.
+These results are based on the responses of 1804 companies.

-&lt;sup>1 The Business Inflation Expectations Survey (BIES) provides ways to examine the amount of slack in the economy by polling a panel of business leaders about their inflation expectations in the short and medium term.
+1 The Business Inflation Expectations Survey (BIES) provides ways to examine the amount of slack in the economy by polling a panel of business leaders about their inflation expectations in the short and medium term.
 This monthly survey asks questions about year-ahead cost expectations and the factors influencing price changes, such as profit, sales levels, etc. The survey is unique in that it goes straight to businesses, the price setters, rather than to consumers or households, to understand their expectations of the price level changes.
 One major advantage of BIES is that one can get a probabilistic assessment of inflation expectations and thus can get a measure of uncertainty.
 It also provides an indirect assessment of overall demand condition of the economy.
 Results of this Survey are, therefore, useful in understanding the inflation expectations of business and complement other macro data required for policy making.
 Towards this objective, IIMA introduced the BIES from May 2017.
 The questionnaire of BIES is finalized based on the detailed feedback received from the industry, academicians and policy makers.
 A copy of the questionnaire is enclosed for information.